cameronstackhouse/academic-adventure/README.md

 To run the server, simply run the command 'python manage.py runserver' in the mysite folder.
 To access the site go to your host-address/academic-adventure.

-To make a registered user into a gamemaster:
+To make a registered user into a gamekeeper:

 As a superuser access /admin at the URL and do the following:
 - Go to the account you want to make a gamekeeper in Users